jeffbalagosa/100-days-of-code/log.md

 - Finished HTML forms module.
 - Almost done with HTML form validation.
   - Got 100% on the quiz, first try!
-- Started the Form a Story project.
+- Started the _Form a Story project_.
   - About halfway done...

 ### Thoughts